sgrison/ankey/README.md

 This Godot project aims at making a fun and interactive version of the worldwide used Anki App.

-Graphics are made by me or using OpenAI's image generation model.
+Graphics are made by me or using Aseprite OpenAI's image generation model.

 Players' data are stored in a SQLite database.